Observational assessment of the viability of de Sitter-G\"odel-de Sitter phase transition: Simulations and results

-The functional form of the fitted curve is quite insensitive to the choice of $\delta$ and $\delta$ only affects the parameter values.
+where $k_{\rm p}=0.05 \rm{Mpc}^{-1}$ is the pivot scale for scalar perturbations and $p_{0,1,2}$ are dimensionless coefficients.
+It turns out that the functional form of the fitted curve is quite insensitive to the choice of $\delta$ and $\delta$ only affects the parameter values.
 We also find that $n\approx 1$.
 Figure~\ref{pp} illustrates the dependence of the dGd parameters $p_1$ and $p_2$ on $\delta$ over a wide span.

-Given the proposed shape for the power spectrum (Eq.~\ref{pk}), we proceed by assessing the detectability of these fluctuations by CMB data.
-Figure~\ref{clsTT} compares the expected impact of the dGd parameters on the CMB power spectrum and illustrates where the maximum sensitivity of the temperature power spectrum to the parameters are.
+Given the proposed shape for the power spectrum (Eq.~\ref{pk}), we proceed by assessing the detectability of these fluctuations by CMB and large-scale data.